 Rustenburg means 'town of rest' in Afrikaans.

-By far the best-known Rustenburg attractions are the nature reserves that are all within striking distance of the town.
-But for those more culturally minded there are some magnificent churches to be seen, including the Anglican Church (1871) and the Dutch Reformed Church (1898 -1903).
+By far the best-known attractions in Rustenburg are the nature reserves that are all within striking distance of the town.
+But for those more culturally minded, there are some magnificent churches to be seen, including the Anglican Church (1871) and the Dutch Reformed Church (1898 -1903).

 There are a multitude of sites with cultural and historical significance in and around Rustenburg.
-This is no surprise, given the many different communities in the area, such as the indigenous Bafokeng, Bakgatla and Botswana tribes, whose totemic tribal traditions are of much interest.
+This is no surprise, given the many different communities in the area, such as the indigenous Bafokeng, Bakgatla and Tswana people, whose totemic tribal traditions are of much interest.
 There is also the German community of Kroondal that traces its origins back to 1857.

 Easily accessible and filled with entertainment, Rustenburg is located on major highway routes and offers a wide range of activities for the visitor.
 Far from peaceful as its name would suggest, Rustenburg is the throbbing centre of the North West province.